Reinhold Hoffmann

 Reinhold Hoffmann (9 August 1921 – 24 May 1944) was a Luftwaffe ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-The Knight's Cross of the Iron Cross was awarded to recognise extreme battlefield bravery or successful military leadership.
-On 24 May 1944, Reinhold Hoffmann attempted an emergency landing at Friesack following aerial combat.
-His Fw 190 crashed, killing him instantly.
+The Knight's Cross of the Iron Cross, and its variants were the highest awards in the military and paramilitary forces of Nazi Germany during World War II.
+On 24 May 1944, Hoffmann attempted an emergency landing at Friesack following aerial combat.
+His Focke-Wulf Fw 190 crashed, killing him instantly.
 He was posthumously awarded the Knight's Cross on 28 January 1945.
-During his career he was credited with 67 aerial victories, 3 on the Western Front and 64 on the Eastern Front.
+Depending on source, he was credited between 61 and 67 aerial victories, at least 58 of which on the Eastern Front.